sndrbrthl/vogelroboter2024/tasks.md

 - weigh the package

 - find bubble wrap, and pack in it, probably a envelope or box from Post Office
-- pi adn hat
+- pi and hat
 - 2 pumps, wired
-- 5 and 12 V power
+- 5 and 12 V power?
 - all screws/mounting hardware

 - confirm that Sandra can get a monitor, kb, mouse